 This article provides 20 questions women (and men) can ask a fertility clinic or specialist before selecting help in getting pregnant.
 In 2016, there were 463 fertility clinics in the US and Puerto Rico who were required to submit annual reports on fertility success rates.
 The National Women’s Health Resource Center recommends research to weed through the masses to find two to five centers you’re interested in.
 Then sit down for a face-to-face interview and consultation with each fertility center, armed with these 20 questions.

-PeriStats uses data from 12 government agencies and organizations, to provide the most current maternal and infant health statistics on topics such as prenatal care, preterm birth, low birthweight, newborn screening, infant mortality; smoking, alcohol, & drugs; C-section rates, health insurance coverage, and more.
-All states, and some county-specific or city data
+The March of Dimes PeriStats Data Center measures maternal and infant health.
+It uses data from 12 government agencies and organizations, to provide the most current mother and baby health statistics on topics such as prenatal care, preterm birth, low birth weight, newborn screening, infant mortality; smoking, alcohol, & drugs; C-section rates, health insurance coverage, and more.
+All states, and some county-specific or city data.
+2019 Report cards are posted.

 Six common pregnancy complications including ectopic pregnancy, gestational diabetes, Group B strep infection, low birth weight, preterm labor, and RH Factor.
 Easy to read resource, updated 2017 by the American Pregnancy Association.